 What Can You Expect to Earn as a Surrogate?

 If you’re interested in becoming a surrogate, standard compensation is different, and it’s secondary to the emotional rewards of helping a family grow.
-At a well-respected surrogacy agency in California, first-time surrogates can expect to earn a flat fee of $45,000 – $49,000.
-Other compensation is typically provided for additional medical procedures, lost wages in the instance you must leave your job earlier than planned, multiple births, etc. More experienced surrogates, those going through the process for a second or third time, will receive higher compensation rates.
+At a well-respected surrogacy agency in California, how much do surrogate mothers make?
+First-time surrogates can expect to earn a flat fee of $45,000 – $49,000.
+Other compensation is typically provided for additional medical procedures, lost wages in the instance you must leave your job earlier than planned, multiple births, etc. More experienced surrogates, those going through a surrogate pregnancy for a second or third time, will receive a higher surrogate mother pay.

 In addition to financial compensation, you will be rewarded with a deeply intimate bond with your intended parents.
 Many intended parents and surrogates form such a close friendship throughout the surrogacy process that they remain in close contact long after childbirth.
 There’s also the satisfaction of knowing you played a key role in another family’s happiness; without surrogates, many families would be unable to fulfill their dreams of having children.
 Many surrogate mothers enjoy this feeling so much that they embark on the surrogacy process more than once.